opus1993/pubrepo/content/post/Rresources/index.md

 | [Answering questions with data](https://crumplab.github.io/statistics/) |by [Matt Crump](https://twitter.com/MattCrump_)|
 | [Statistical Thinking for the 21st Century](https://statsthinking21.github.io/statsthinking21-core-site/) | by [Russ Poldrack](https://twitter.com/russpoldrack) |

-Read the [basic R manual](https://cran.r-project.org/doc/manuals/r-release/R-intro.html), or at least the early chapters.
-It's not as well written as more modern documentation, but it is important in being able to understand older legacy code.
+Read the [basic R manual](https://rstudio.github.io/r-manuals/), or at least the early chapters.
+It's not as well written as more modern documentation, but it is important in being able to understand the tenents of legacy code.

 ----
 ## Online Courses